WHY JAMESTOWN IS RELEVANT

 Friction between the two factions exploded into violent confrontations and rebellion in 1676 that resulted in the burning of Jamestown.
 Because the Crown then feared that colonial recalcitrance was taking hold, the governor was removed and our ancestors were again burdened with hosting a royal military presence.

 The Crown had also become concerned that its largest American colony’s Assembly was challenging its autocratic prerogatives.
 Its vice-regents imposed new and progressively constraining policies that manifested imperial disdain and intolerance of those that had been assumed by the Assembly.
-The new series of royal surrogates began unraveling the functional and cooperative governing structure that had been patiently woven among the governor, councilors and burgesses.
-An imperial initiative fostering the slave trade would also result in more bonded Africans being deployed by plantations that had depended on indentured English.
+The new series of royal surrogates began unraveling the functional and cooperative governing structure that had been patiently woven among the governor, councilors, and burgesses over decades.

 Into the Shadows of Our History

 Little of the lasting effect of Jamestown’s contributions to our nation building appears in our history curricula or books.
-Jamestown disappeared from our national consciousness and into the shadows of our history because most 19th and early 20th century luminaries of colonial American history were in New England and treated it as almost a side issue.
+Jamestown disappeared from our national consciousness and into the shadows of our history after the Civil War, because many 19th and early 20th century luminaries of colonial American history were in New England and treated it as almost a side issue.
 They attached no long-term importance to it, but saw it only as a trivial “first” and not essential to the “creation of the American nation” and its culture: our own nation building.
 To this must be added, more significantly, they failed to look at what it has really meant for subsequent generations of Americans, including our own.
-As Dr. Kelso put it, “People lose the point that if Jamestown didn’t survive, there would be no Plymouth.”
+To paraphrase Dr. Kelso, “People fail to realize that if Jamestown didn’t survive, there would have been no Plymouth.”

 Our Ancestors’ Contributions to Our Nation Building

-Here is a summary of what our ancestors contributed to and how they innovated the building of our nation during Jamestown’s tenure as Virginia’s colonial capital:
+Here is a summary of what our ancestors contributed and how they began innovating the building of our nation during Jamestown’s tenure as Virginia’s colonial capital:

 - Private land ownership by the common person (1616)

-- The practice of land grants (1616), which continued into the 17th century, extended then to Revolutionary War veterans, and on through the 19th century, the last as homestead grants.
+- The practice of land grants (1616), which continued through the 17thcentury, extended then to Revolutionary War veterans, and on through the 19th century, the last as homestead grants

 - Establishment of the tobacco industry, creating capital that helped enable our nation’s economic development and country’s founding (from 1616)